N-T-K/MIDIPianoLights/README.md

 ## Key Mapping:
   The keyboard has 66 keys (including sharps).
-Instead of having 66 different relays every 7 keys are interrupted the same and the sharps are mapped to trigger the same key as their flat note (I apologize if this is musically incorrect I'm a Computer Engineering Major not a Music ;) ).
+Instead of having 66 different relays every 7 keys are interpreted the same and the sharps are mapped to trigger the same key as their flat note (I apologize if this is musically incorrect I'm a Computer Engineering Major not a Music ;) ).
 For example: pressing key 1, which is a C, triggers the same relay as any other C on the